CarolCheng/FaceCV/README.md

-# embCV
+# FaceCV

-embCV is the computer vision and machine learning library in the Embedded System
+FaceCV is the computer vision and machine learning library in the Embedded System

 # Requires: